maxbachmann/scikit-build-core/docs/configuration.md

   `on`, `yes`, `y`, `t`, or a number more than 0.
 - `state`: The state of the build, one of `sdist`, `wheel`, `editable`, `metadata_wheel`, and `metadata_editable`.
 Takes a regex.
+- `from-sdist`: This will be true if the `PKG-INFO` file exists, that is, if this is coming from an SDist.
+Takes a bool.

 At least one must be provided.
 Then you can specify any collection of valid options, and those will override if all the items in the `if` are true.
 They